JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/follow_person.md

 **Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made, how to launch a RoboticsBackend and how to perform the exercises.

 ## Simulated Turtlebot 2 (ROS Humble)
-The robot that we will use is a Turtlebot2 (a circular mobile robot) implemented and developed for ROS Foxy and ROS Humble.
+The robot that we will use is a Turtlebot2 (a circular mobile robot) implemented and developed for ROS Foxy and ROS 2 Humble.
 It has a RGBD camera so that we can detect objects or people, and it has a laser 360º for implement algorithms as VFF if you need to avoid obstacles.

 {% include gallery id="simulated_turtlebot2" caption="Simulated Turtlebot2" %}

+## Person model teleoperation mode
+The web template includes a teleoperation mode that allows you to control a person within the hospital.
+To enable this, switch to the "Follow Person Teleop" universe and then you will can use the WASD keys to move the model.

 ## Robot API